 A Bachelor's Degree (B.A. or B.S.) - any major.

-- The 16-month program begins in the summer and concludes in October of the following year.
-The priority registration deadline is December 13.
-Applications are accepted until January 30, pending space availability.
+- The 15-month program begins each fall semester (September) and concludes in December of the following year.
+The priority application registration deadline is May 1st.
+Applications are accepted until May 31st, pending space availability.

-- Those applicants who are currently completing their degree studies may apply and become accepted on a probationary status, pending proof of completion of the necessary courses prior to the June program start date.
-Those who do not provide this proof prior to the beginning of the first class will not be eligible to proceed.
+- Those applicants who are currently completing their degree studies (or pre-requisite courses) may apply to the Sonography program, interview, and receive ‘probationary acceptance status’, pending proof of degree completion prior to the first day of the Sonography program fall semester.
+Those who do not provide this proof prior to the beginning of the first day of class will not be eligible to proceed in the program.

-- Foreign applicants must meet certain academic admission requirements and should contact the program manager's office to ensure eligibility for the program.
+- Foreign applicants must meet certain academic admission requirements and should contact CCE Registration office to ensure eligibility.
 Students who do not use English as their first language may have to demonstrate proficiency in the English language before being accepted into the program.

-- As part of the admission requirement all applicants should have their official transcripts forwarded to the Program Manager's Office.
+- As part of the admission requirement, all applicants must have their official transcripts forwarded to the Program Director's office.

-- The program may accept up to eight students per program year in each area, general Diagnostic Medical sonography and Cardiovascular sonography.
+- The program may accept up to ten students per program year in each area, General/Diagnostic Medical program and the Cardiovascular program.

 - Students in this program are involved in their professional course work and clinical education rotations for a minimum of 35 hours per week.
-Full-time work outside of the program requirements is strongly discouraged.
+Full-time or part-time work during the Sonography program is strongly discouraged.

 - Students will interact with sick and injured patients of all ages and conditions.
 Rotations will involve three or more affiliate hospitals and offices in order to provide the student with the most comprehensive clinical education and experience.
 This requires traveling throughout the state of South Carolina.
-All clinical schedules are made in advance, per semester, so students can schedule their outside activities accordingly.
+Clinical schedules are made per semester, by the Program Director, so students can schedule their outside activities accordingly.

-- The students will adhere to a prescribed dress code while in the clinical rotations and classes, as well as follow policies and procedures set forth by the program to properly educate students to the hospital setting.
-Students must wear scrub uniforms during all classes and clinical rotation activities.
+- The students will adhere to a prescribed dress code while in clinical rotations and classes, as well as follow policies and procedures set forth by the program to properly educate students to the hospital setting.
+Students must wear scrub uniforms during all classes and clinical rotations.

-- Students must be certified in adult and infant BLS/CPR and have taken a basic first aid upon entering the program AND are responsible for maintaining certification during the program.
+- Students must be certified in adult and infant BLS for Healthcare Workers upon entering the program AND are responsible for maintaining this certification during the program.

-Prospective students must apply for admission to the Cardiovascular program by completing the steps below.
+Prospective students must apply for admission to the Diagnostic Medical Sonography program by completing the steps below.

-The program begins each Summer semester and graduates the following year in October.
-The deadline for priority registration is December 13.
-After this date, applications will be accepted until January 30, pending space availability.
+This is a 15-month program.
+There is one program start date each year, which is in September.
+The deadline for priority application registration is May 1.
+After this date, applications will be accepted until May 31, pending space availability.

 Download application and mail along with a $25 non-refundable application fee to: